Seyyed-Reza-Mashhadi/Sales-Data-Analysis-of-Platos-Pizza-Store-Using-Microsoft-Excel/README.md

 To prepare the dataset and build the interactive dashboard, the following steps were followed:
  - **Data Cleaning & ETL Operations (Power Query):**
-    - Imported and cleaned raw sales data using Power Query
-    - Standardized date and time formats, removed duplicates, and ensured data type consistency
+    - Imported and cleaned raw sales data, standardized date and time formats, removed duplicates, and ensured data type consistency
     - Created a reference query to extract unique order dates
     - Split time column into hour, minute, and second fields for granular time-based analysis